The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Meshless Finite Mass

-The flux in Eqn.~(\ref{eq:mfm_main}) is calculated numerically using a Riemann solver, where we use an exact Riemann solver, following the implementation by \citet{Toro2009}.
+The flux in Eqn.~(\ref{eq:mfm_main}) is calculated numerically using a Riemann solver, where we use an exact Riemann solver, following the implementation by \citet{Toro2009} with a tolerance of $10^{-4}$, and a maximum of $8$ iterations.
 Alternatively, we implemented the Riemann-solver that provides an exact solution to the linearized system of equations \citep[Roe-solver,][]{Roe1981}, as well as the two most common flavors of a Harten-Lax-van-Leer solver (HLL) and HLLC \citep[][]{Toro2009}.
 For all these, the exact Riemann solver is used as fallback in case the faster, approximate solver fails.
-The effect of the choice of the solver is discussed in greatre detail in App.~\ref{app:Riemann}.
+The effect of the choice of the solver is discussed in more detail in App.~\ref{app:Riemann}.

-By choosing the reference frame corresponding to the rest-frame of the interface, the scheme becomes Lagrangian.
-In MFM, also the boundaries are assumed to deform in a Lagrangian way, eliminating mass fluxes between neighbors.
-As the actual deformation does not exactly correspond to the one assumed during a timestep, second order errors are introduced.
-An alternative is allowing for mass fluxes using the Meshless Finite Volume (MFV) method, which, however, also is only second order accurate.
-In addition, it has been shown that MFV can run into problems by draining the mass for particles accelerated into low density environments in cosmological simulations \citep{Asensio+2022a}.
-For this reason, we do not use this scheme here but focus on the MFM method.
-An additional advantage over SPH is that no additional dissipation terms are necessary.

 The Riemann solver requires knowledge about velocity, density and pressure values at the interfaces, summarized in the primitive fluid vector